Orange Bowl 2018: Individual Matchups to Watch in Alabama vs. Oklahoma

 Tua Tagovailoa said Wednesday he’s expected to be at full health for Alabama’s College Football Playoff semifinal game against Oklahoma https://t.co/0i4SSYHqZl https://t.co/iFLG2He04K

-Oklahoma’s path to the Final Four wasn’t as clear-cut, as a mid-season loss to Texas put Oklahoma in the No. 7 spot in the College Football Playoff rankings.
-The Sooners moved up to No. 6 after LSU los to Alabama, and then to No. 5 when Michigan dropped out of the top four.
-After a 39-27 win over Texas in the Big 12 Championship, Oklahoma was voted into the Final Four by the CFB selection committee.
+Oklahoma's path to the Final Four wasn't as clear-cut, as a midseason loss to Texas put the Sooners in the No. 7 spot in the College Football Playoff rankings.
+They moved up to No. 6 after LSU lost to Alabama and then to No. 5 when Michigan dropped out of the top four.
+After a 39-27 win over Texas in the Big 12 Championship Game, Oklahoma was voted into the Final Four by the CFB selection committee.

-No matter how the teams got to where they are, both Alabama and Oklahoma have equal chances to take the Orange Bowl and advance to the College Football Championship.
-Take a look at some of the key individual matchups in the game.
+No matter how the teams got to where they are, both Alabama and Oklahoma have equal chances to take the Orange Bowl and advance to the CFP National Championship.

 Oklahoma Quarterback Kyler Murray vs. Alabama Free Safety Deionte Thompson and Defensive Tackle Quinnen Williams

-Kyler Murray overtook Tua Tagovailoa to capture the 2018 Heisman Trophy.
-The junior boasts an incredibly impressive stat line, throwing for over 4,000 yards and 40 touchdowns on only seven interceptions.
-In addition to a 70.9 percent completion rate, the dual-threat quarterback is the third leading rusher on the team.
+Murray overtook Tagovailoa to capture the 2018 Heisman Trophy.
+The junior boasts an incredible stat line, throwing for more than 4,000 yards and 40 touchdowns on only seven interceptions.

+In addition to a 70.9 percent completion rate, the dual-threat quarterback is the third-leading rusher on the team.
 Murray has run 892 yards and has 11 rushing touchdowns on the season, taking advantage of weak defensive lines to carry the ball himself.

-The Crimson Tide will pose multiple threats to Murray’s offense.
-Alabama’s Quinnen Williams is ranked the No. 1 prospect for the 2019 NFL Draft among the College Football Playoff teams.
-The sophomore is one of the most dominant defensive players, with 66 total tackles, eight sacks and 11 quarterback hurries, according to 247sports.com.
-Williams will be a stout defender, ready to exploit the offensive line and take down Murray if he finds a gap.
+The Crimson Tide will pose multiple threats to Murray's offense.
+Alabama's Quinnen Williams is ranked the No. 1 prospect for the 2019 NFL draft among the College Football Playoff teams.
+The sophomore is a dominant defensive player, with 66 total tackles, eight sacks and 11 quarterback hurries, according to 247Sports.
+Williams is a stout defender, ready to exploit the offensive line and take down Murray if he finds a gap.

-On the passing front, the Crimson Tide has safety Deionte Thompson, another top defender among the Final Four teams.
-Thompson has the second-to-most total and solo tackles with 70 and 41, respectively.
-As a key part of Alabama’s defense, the junior also has two interceptions and three forced fumbles on the season.
+On the passing front, the Crimson Tide has safety Deionte Thompson, who has the second-most total and solo tackles with 70 and 41, respectively.
+As a key part of Alabama's defense, the junior also has two interceptions and three forced fumbles on the season.
 Thompson will pose a problem for Murray when he tries to move the ball down the field and make longer passes.

 PFF College @PFF_College